MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Açıklamalar

-Denetimli sırası için sabit bir ters yineleyici olarak hizmet verebilir bir nesne türünü tanımlar.
+Denetlenen dizi için bir sabit ters yineleyici olarak hizmet verebilen bir nesneyi tanımlayan bir tür.

 ### <a name="example"></a>Örnek